Jackie Vernon (comedian)

-Jackie Vernon (born Ralph Verrone; March 29, 1924 – November 10, 1987) was an American comedian and actor who was best known for his role as the voice of Frosty the Snowman in the Rankin/Bass Productions Christmas special Frosty the Snowman and its sequel, Frosty's Winter Wonderland.
+Jackie Vernon (born Ralph Verrone; March 29, 1924 – November 10, 1987) was an American comedian and actor who was best known for his role as the voice of Frosty the Snowman in the Rankin/Bass Productions Christmas special Frosty the Snowman (1969) and its sequel, Frosty's Winter Wonderland (1976).

 Early life

 Jackie Vernon was born Ralph Verrone on March 29, 1924, in New York City.
 After attending and graduating from high school, he attended the City College of New York before enlisting and serving in the United States Air Force.
 He began his entertainment career in 1955, performing standup comedy in small nightclubs and hotel lounges across the country.

 Career

 Vernon was known for his gentle, low-key delivery and self-deprecating humor.
-He has been hailed as "the king of deadpan."
+He has been hailed as "the king of deadpan".
 His signature opening line was "To look at me now, it's hard to believe I was once considered a dull guy."

 Early in the 1950s, according to Dick Brooks, Vernon bounced around the country working whatever standup comedy jobs he could find, mostly in strip clubs and hotel lounges.
 He then worked New York City and was often seen at Hanson's Drug Store, a place where small-time comedians would congregate.
-In 1963, he was noticed while performing standup at a nightclub in Windsor, Ontario, Canada, where Steve Allen was in attendance, and Allen invited Vernon to appear on his late-night television show Celebrity Talent Scouts, which launched Vernon's career.
+In 1963, he was noticed while performing standup at a nightclub in Windsor, Ontario, where Steve Allen was in attendance, and Allen invited Vernon to appear on his late-night television show Celebrity Talent Scouts, which launched Vernon's career.

 During the 1960s, Vernon occasionally worked as the opening act for both Dean Martin and Judy Garland and was a regular fixture on The Merv Griffin Show.

 Vernon was also known to perform darker sketches, such as his tragic attempt to turn a watermelon into a house pet.
-Plagued by strange occurrences and misfortune, Vernon would tell of traveling all the way to see the Grand Canyon only to find that it was closed.
+Plagued by strange occurrences and misfortune, Vernon would tell of traveling all the way to see the Grand Canyon, only to find that it was closed.
 He also told of the time when he went to see a fistfight and a hockey game ensued.

-One of his early bits was the "Vacation Slide Show."
-There were no slides visible; they were presumably off-screen as he described them, using a hand-clicker to advance to each "slide":
+One of his early bits was the "Vacation Slide Show".
+No slides were visible; they were presumably off-screen as he described them, using a hand-clicker to advance to each "slide":

 (click) Here I am, tossing coins at the toll booth.

 (click) Here I am, under the car, looking for the coins.

 (click) Here I am, picking up a hitchhiker.

 (click) Here is the hitchhiker holding me up.